Share this post on:

 When making decisions, Healers follow their hearts, not their heads, which means they can make errors of fact but seldom of feeling.

-Like the other Idealists, they have a natural interest in scholarly activities and demonstrate a remarkable facility with language.
+Like the other idealists, they have a natural interest in scholarly activities and demonstrate a remarkable ability to use language.

 They have a gift for interpreting and creating stories, and thus often write in lyric, poetic fashion.